 There are also regular performance opportunities, including choreography competitions and local shows.
 We were invited to dance on the BBC Strictly Come Dancing UK tour, in which over 50 pupils participated and in 2015 we won first places in the So You Want To Dance competition in Burgess Hill (and were runner up for the whole competition with our street number.)
 In 2016 we successfully entered So You Want To Dance again – testing the water of dance competitions.
 These successes led to Sarah and Abi, our street teacher, deciding to form competition teams.

 Konnect and Konnect Minis were formed in 2017.
 Pupils from the street classes were invited to join these new competition teams for extra training, and from October 2017 we have entered the world of dance competitions.
-Under the tuition and guidance of Abi Brooke and Sarah, these teams dance to a very high standard and will undoubtedly achieve great results in the future.
+Under the tuition and guidance of Abi Brooke and Sarah, these teams dance to a very high standard and are achieving great results.
+Lyrical, contemporary and jazz dances have also been entered for competitions with amazing results.

 Check out our Recent Events pages for full stories and all the pictures.